twallema/pySODM/docs/enzyme_kinetics.md

 - {math}`C_{F}^{i,j}` : The concentration of species {math}`i` at axial location {math}`j` in the freestreaming liquid.
 - {math}`C_{S}^{i,j}` : The concentration of species {math}`i` at axial location {math}`j` at the catalyst surface.

-We'll use the concept of *stratifications* to implement these two-dimensional numpy arrays.
-We'll do this by defining `stratification_names = ['species', 'x']`.
-At this point, we only need to provide a good name for our stratification, the coordinates are provided later when we initialize the model model.
+We'll use the concept of *dimensions* to implement these two-dimensional numpy arrays.
+We'll do this by defining `dimension_names = ['species', 'x']`.
+At this point, we only need to provide a good name for our dimension, the coordinates are provided later when we initialize the model model.
 Additionally, we have a mass transfer coefficient {math}`k_La^{i}` and an axial dispersion coefficient {math}`D_{ax}^i` for every species.
 We can optionally assign these parameters as *stratified parameters* of the species axis in our model declaration by defining `parameter_stratified_names = [['kL_a', 'D_ax'],]`.
-This is not necessary, but the length of *stratified parameters* are contrasted to the stratification's coordinates when the model is initialized, providing a fail safe.
+This is not necessary, but the length of *stratified parameters* are contrasted to the dimension's coordinates when the model is initialized, providing a fail safe.

 The derivatives are pre-initialized as zeros and their computation is done by looping over every reacting species and then looping over all spatial nodes except the inlet node ({math}`j=0`).
 An exception is coded at the outlet, whwere the no-flux boundary approximation is substituted in the system of equations.
 Stepping through these loops slows the code down and thus we decorate the `integrate()` function with the [numba](https://numba.pydata.org/) `@njit` decorator.
 Doing so speeds the code up by a factor 16.